BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2exercises1-5-14.md

 Write an AreaTester program that constructs a Rectangle object.
 Ask the user for a width and height.
 Use the setSize method to adjust the width and height of your Rectangle object.
-Finally, computes and prints its area using the getWidth and getHeight methods.
+Finally, compute and print its area using the getWidth and getHeight methods.

 ## E2.5